 Proving that faith based living environments can deepen your faith and your relationship with God, over the past 10 years, over 84 men and women have gone on from St. Johns to study at a seminary or convent.

-It is our mission at the Newman Student Housing Fund to build these types of facilities where students can live their faith on secular college campuses all across the U.S. We build these communities attached to, or in close proximity to, Catholic Campus Ministries already existing on campus.
-We believe that student housing built with the purpose of engaging college students in the teachings of Catholic faith will enrich the world by increasing vocations and building future leaders of the Catholic Church.
+It is our mission at the Newman Student Housing Fund to build these types of facilities where students can live their faith on secular college campuses all across the U.S. We build these communities attached to, or in close proximity to, Campus Ministries already existing on campus.
+We believe that student housing built with the purpose of engaging college students in the teachings of faith will enrich the world by increasing vocations and building responsible future leaders.

 Our Values and Objectives:

 - To create turn-key solutions for Catholic chaplains at secular Universities enabling them to bring physical development to their ministry.

 - To create sustainability in Catholic Campus Ministry and Collegiate faith based market